The tax implications of equity release

 Using your equity release money to give gifts

 Another common use for equity release money is to provide gifts for your loved ones.
-These gifts might be taxable, but they are only taxed on a sliding scale depending on how long before your death they were given, and will never be taxed above the 40% standard rate.
+These gifts might be taxable after you pass away, but on a sliding scale depending on how long before your death they were given.
+They will never be taxed above the 40% standard rate.

 Interest on equity release

-If you are considering releasing equity from your property, ensure that you take the time to think it through and look at potential costs, which might offset the benefits of any tax reductions.
+If you are considering releasing equity from your property, make sure that you take the time to think it through and look at potential costs, which might offset the benefits of any tax reductions.

-However, if you want to do some further reading before speaking to anyone directly, here are some other articles you might find helpful.
+If you want to do some further reading about equity release, here are some other articles you might find helpful.